TheJackiMonster/vkcv-framework/README.md

 ### Modules (optional):

-The following modules will be provided in this repository and they will automatically be builded together with the framework if used.
+The following modules are provided in this repository and they build automatically together with the framework if used.
 You can configure/adjust the build using CMake if necessary.

  - [Algorithm](modules/algorithm/README.md)
  - [Asset-Loader](modules/asset_loader/README.md)